veggiemonk/blog/content/post/rust-compile-c-osx.md

 Ok let's look at node-gyp.

-Nice, a special page decicated to [Catalina](https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md)
+Nice, a special page dedicated to [Catalina](https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md)

 Trying all the steps and debugging everything.